AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 -----------------------------
 - Updated ``OpNav`` mode dependency ``gettext`` to version 0.21 to allow BSK to be build on Windows with ``OpNav`` support.
-- created two new messages that contain the information regarding cheduled burns for orbit recofiguration in formation flying scenarios.
+- created two new messages that contain the information regarding scheduled burns for orbit reconfiguration in formation flying scenarios.
 See :ref:`ReconfigBurnInfoMsgPayload` and :ref:`ReconfigBurnArrayInfoMsgPayload`.
-- the module :ref:`spacecraftReconfig` now ouputs a message of type :ref:`ReconfigBurnArrayInfoMsgPayload`.
+- the module :ref:`spacecraftReconfig` now outputs a message of type :ref:`ReconfigBurnArrayInfoMsgPayload`.
   All internal calculation are also done using a buffer of this message type.
 - Added the time standard library to include statements in atmosphereBase.h to fix a build issue found on windows.
 - updated :ref:`spacecraft` to include an optional translational reference message to specify the trajectory